 Financial Situation Changes

-In some cases the bride and groom are happy to pay for the outfits however due to situations outside of their control it may not be feasible.
-For example if a medial issue arises or if there is a falling out with family and/or assistance with paying for the wedding is cut, this can cause issues.
+In some cases, the bride and groom are happy to pay for the outfits; however, due to situations outside of their control, it may not be feasible.
+For example, if a medical issue arises or if there is a falling out with family and/or assistance with paying for the wedding is cut, this can cause issues.
 If the situation changes and you have already informed your bridal party of a certain way, then the truth is that you should be honest with the bridal party.
 You could also offer to pay half the cost (if that is feasible).
-Most people are understanding especially if they are told one way but things go another way.
-If budgeting is an issue check out our vlog on Budgeting For Your Wedding.
+Most people are understanding, especially if they are told one way, but things go another way.
+If budgeting is an issue, check out our vlog on Budgeting For Your Wedding.

 Bridal Party Can’t /Won’t Pay

-In some cases the bridal party will push back with regards to payment of the attire.
-This could happen for 2 reasons.
+In some cases, the bridal party will push back with regards to payment of the attire.
+This could happen for two reasons.
 The first reason is because of their upbringing they were raised that the couple pays for the clothes.
-After all its their wedding and they want to dress you up its entirely their call and they should pay.
-In this case a compromise or cultural understanding needs to be set between both parties.
+After all, it’s their wedding, and if they want you to dress its entirely their call and they should pay.
+In this case, a compromise or cultural understanding needs to be set between both parties.
 The other reason is for financial reasons and that sometimes people are down on their luck.
-That being said the members of the bridal party should make their situation clear (while not having to divulge everything) to at least explain their situation.
-When this happens a simple understanding is reached.
+That being said, the members of the bridal party should make their situation clear (while not having to divulge everything) to at least explain their situation.
+When this happens, a simple understanding is reached.

-There is a third option and hopefully you do not have this type of person on your bridal party.
-This person is called the moocher.
-A person who just wants hand outs and can not be bothered to pay their own way in life.
-Even though they should knowingly pay they hope it goes under the radar and that others do not notice.
+There is a third option, and hopefully, you do not have this type of person on your bridal party.
+This person is called the moocher and is a person who just wants handouts and can not be bothered to pay their own way in life.
+Even though they should knowingly pay, they hope it goes under the radar and that others do not notice.
 This person needs to be dealt with upfront and clearly.
-If they do not pay and everyone else does then you can have a mini situation on your hands.
-This will be dealt with in more detail in an upcoming Ask Emilie (coming soon)
+If this person does not pay and everyone else does, you can have a mini situation on your hands.
+A great example of this is in our Ask Emilie blog called Bridal Party Won’t Pay.

 Who Pays For Bridal Party – It’s All About Communication

-As you can see from the above that there is not right or wrong when the question is asked “who pays for bridal party tuxedo & dresses”.
-It literally comes down to background, personal choice and in some cases financial situation.
-If there is one key piece of information to be taken away it should be this “the bridal couple should make it clear to the bridal party who pays for what and the earlier the better”.
-Most people are happy to pay if they are aware and it is not sprung on them.
-This will leave to better communication, less stress and no confusion between the bridal party and couple.
+As you can see from the above that there is no right or wrong when the question is asked: “who pays for bridal party tuxedo & dresses”.
+It literally comes down to background, personal choice and in some cases, their financial situation.
+If there is one key piece of information to be taken away, it should be this “the bridal couple should make it clear to the bridal party who pays for what and the earlier, the better”.
+Most people are happy to pay if they are aware, and it is not sprung on them.
+The advice above will lead to better communication, less stress and no confusion between the bridal party and couple.